NCAS-VISION/VISION-toolkit-v2-development/wrf-data-processing/extract-wrf-varible/extract-wrf-variables.md

+# Extract WRF variables.
+This script will take a standard WRF output file and extract the user defined variables.
+It will then write create a new netcdf 4 file with level 1 compression.

+The script makes use of ncks, which is part of the [NetCDF operators (NCOs)](https://nco.sourceforge.net/) software for file manipulation and simple calculations.
+This software can be installed with conda.

 ## Setting up the environment
 Included in the folder is an environment file which contains all the dependencies for both NCO and CF-python these tools are